Skip to content ↓

 MATHS

-Note to parents/carers: It is crucial that all children become confident with their number facts and times tables as they will be taking the Year 4 times table test in July 2025 and having fluent access to number and multiplication faces really is the cornerstone to mathematics.
+It is crucial that all children become confident with their times tables as they will be sitting the Year 4 times table test in July 2027.
+More importantly, understanding multiplication (along with the fast recall of other number facts) really is the cornerstone to fluent mathematics.

 FOUNDATION